-K+ is a hugely important electrolyte within the body and plays a vital role in maintaining the resting membrane potential of cells.
-Even a small change in the extracellular concentration of K+ could depolarize or hyperpolarize cells quite significantly, which has big implications for cardiac function amongst other things.
+Potassium is a hugely important electrolyte within the body and plays a vital role in maintaining the resting membrane potential of cells.
+Even a small change in the extracellular concentration of K+ could significantly depolarize or hyperpolarize cells, which has big implications for cardiac function, amongst other things.

 The concept of maintaining an internal balance of K+ refers to its movement between the extracellular fluid (ECF) and intracellular fluid (ICF).
-The normal concentrations of K+ in each vary somewhat but are said to be between 3.5-5.0 mmol/L in the ECF and between 120-150 mmol/L in the ICF.
+The normal concentrations of K+ are between 3.5-5.0 mmol/L in the ECF and between 120-150 mmol/L intracellularly.
 98% of the body’s K+ is stored intracellularly.

 Mechanisms for shifting K+ into cells

-An increase in K+ concentration in the ECF will in itself promote the movement of K+ into cells down its concentration gradient.
+An increase in [K+] in the ECF will promote the movement of K+ into cells, down its concentration gradient.
 However, the internal balance of K+ is not this simple and there are other factors to consider.

-When we eat a meal, insulin is secreted by the pancreas in response to increased K+ concentrations in the splanchnic blood.
-This acts to increase the activity of Na+/K+-ATPase channels, therefore moving the excess K+ into cells.
-This homeostatic mechanism helps to prevent dangerous rises in serum K+ after eating.
+When we eat a meal, insulin is secreted by the pancreas in response to increased K+ concentrations in the blood.
+This increases the activity of Na+/K+-ATPase, therefore moving the excess K+ into cells.
+This homeostatic mechanism helps to prevent dangerous rises in [K+] after eating.
 Other hormones which act on Na+/K+-ATPase channels include aldosterone and catecholamines.

-Alkalosis will also cause a decrease in ECF K+ concentration.
-This is due to the close relationship of the concentration of K+ with the pH of ECF.
+Alkalosis will also cause a decrease in ECF [K+].
+This is due to the close relationship of [K+] with the pH of the ECF.
 A decrease in the concentration of H+ ions (i.e. an increase in pH) will lead to H+ ions being transported out of cells.
 This causes a reciprocal shift of K+ into cells, thereby lowering the concentration of K+ in the ECF.
 Conversely, an increase in H+ ion concentration (acidosis) causes H+ to move into cells, drawing K+ out.

 Mechanisms for shifting K+ out of cells

-During exercise, skeletal muscle contracts, causing the net release of K+ from these cells.
-This will lead to an increase in ECF K+ concentration, proportional to the intensity of the exercise.
+During exercise, skeletal muscle contracts, causing a net release of K+ from these cells.
+This leads to an increase in ECF [K+] proportional to exercise intensity.
 Hyperkalaemia is prevented due to the uptake of K+ by other non-contracting cells.

-Furthermore, exercise causes the release of catecholamines such as adrenaline which increases K+ uptake by other cells via Na+/K+-ATPase channels as mentioned earlier.
+Furthermore, exercise causes the release of catecholamines e.g. adrenaline which increases K+ uptake by other cells via Na+/K+-ATPase channels as mentioned earlier.
 This can lead to short-term hypokalaemia when exercise is stopped.

 Clinical Relevance – Hypokalaemia

-Hypokalaemia may also cause the kidneys to become unresponsive to antidiuretic hormone (ADH).
-As a result of this, nephrons have a reduced ability to reabsorb water, causing the condition of nephrogenic diabetes insipidus.
+Nephrogenic diabetes insipidus – hypokalaemia may also cause kidneys to become unresponsive to antidiuretic hormone (ADH).
+As a result, nephrons have a reduced ability to reabsorb water.

-Hypokalaemia can be treated through IV or oral K+ replacement therapy.
-However, more specific treatments can vary depending on the cause of the hypokalaemia, so it is important that this is established.
-For example, if the cause is due to increased mineralocorticoid activity, K+ sparing diuretics such as spironolactone can be used, which block the action of aldosterone on principal cells in the nephron.
+Hypokalaemia can be treated through i.v. or oral K+ replacement therapy.
+However, more specific treatments can vary depending on the cause of the hypokalaemia.
+For example, if the cause is increased mineralocorticoid activity, K+ sparing diuretics such as amiloride or spironolactone can be used.